spaceship-prompt/spaceship-prompt/docs/Options.md

 ### Docker (`docker`)

-Docker section is shown only in directories that contain `Dockerfile` or `docker-compose.yml` file.
+Docker section is shown only in directories that contain `Dockerfile` or it's possible to run `docker-compose`.

+To run `docker-compose` is necessary the presence of `docker-compose.yml` file, or the file(s) indicated by `COMPOSE_FILE` environment variable are acessible.

+The environment variables `COMPOSE_PATH_SEPARATOR` and `COMPOSE_PROJECT_NAME` are supported too.
+For more information see '[Compose CLI environment variables](https://docs.docker.com/compose/reference/envvars/)'.

 | Variable | Default | Meaning |
 | :------- | :-----: | ------- |